SHARP 2023 APPLICATIONs are CLOSED

 Frequently Asked Questions

-- What is a typical week look like during the internship?
+- What does a typical week look like during the internship?

 You’ll spend your time focused on working on your mentored research project, participating in training and collaborating and networking with others.